- Places to Explore

 If you're hungry there are several options if you want to stay inside the museum to eat: The Petrie Court Café and Winebar ($$) at the back of the first-floor European Sculpture Court, has waiter service.
 The Great Hall Balcony Bar ($$) is on the second floor balcony overlooking the Great Hall—on Friday and Saturday, 4 pm to 8:30 pm waiters serve appetizers and cocktails accompanied by live classical music.
 The Roof Garden ($), open May–October, has fabulous views.
 There is also a cafeteria ($) on the ground floor.

-In late 2012, the Met commenced its two-year, $60 million renovation of the museum's plaza.
-The staircase and museum entrances will remain open while the plaza is being upgraded with public seating, a fountain, new lighting, landscaping, and improved museum access.
+In late 2014, the Met concludes its two-year, $60 million renovation of the museum's plaza.
+The new European-style plaza includes additional public seating, a modernized fountain, new lighting, landscaping, and improved museum access.

 - Address: 1000 5th Ave., at 82nd St. Upper East Side, New York, NY 10028-0198 | Map It